 Of course, you could design anything you wanted, or nothing at all for that matter.
 The kids only want the candy anyway.
 We tied the handles together and tied our "pinata" to a tree.
 It was the best pinata I have ever seen!
 The kids loved it.
 It had the perfect amount of strength to it.
 The oldest child was about 8, and we didn't even put a blindfold on her.
-We let her go last so she could be the one to break it, and this was after about 10 others had hit it.
-Several of the parents said it was what they would do from now on.
-Now I can buy better treats because I no longer have to buy the expensive pinata!

 By Delene from Portland, TN

 For a children's party, make your own pinata and have your child help.
 Kids love busting open a pinata.
 When you make one at home, it won't look like all the others, you customize it to your theme, your child gets involved and learns a new craft, and you save a lot of money.